Locked Out of Heaven: Europe and Oceania

-"Locked Out of Heaven" made its first chart appearance in Spain and on France on October 6, 2012, where it debuted at number 35 and 85, respectively.
-In Spain and France, the song kept fluctuating on the chart for the next couple of weeks, until it peaked at number three on both countries.
+"Locked Out of Heaven" made its first chart appearance in Spain and France on October 6, 2012, where it debuted at number 35 and 85, respectively.
+In Spain and France, the song kept fluctuating on the chart for the next couple of weeks, until it peaked at number three in both countries.
 In the UK, the song peaked at number two, on the week ending 24 November 2012.
-It has reached a total of 1,109,451 combined sales (863,122 purchases and 246,329 streaming-equivalent sales) in the United Kingdom as of September 2017 and was certified three times platinum by the British Phonographic Industry (BPI).
+It has reached a total of 1,109,451 combined sales (863,122 purchases and 246,329 streaming-equivalent sales) in the United Kingdom as of September 2017 and was certified four times platinum by the British Phonographic Industry (BPI).
 In Italy, the song peaked at number three and was certified three times platinum by the Federazione Industria Musicale Italiana (FIMI).
 "Locked Out of Heaven" became Mars's fifth top-fifteen single in Denmark, peaking at number two.
-The single peaked at number seven in Germany.
 It peaked at number six in Sweden and was certified three times platinum by the Swedish Recording Industry Association (GLF).

 "Locked Out of Heaven" entered the New Zealand Singles Chart at number 23 on October 15, 2012.
 After five weeks the song entered the top ten, at number eight, remaining for two weeks.
 Eventually, the song peaked at number four after four weeks.
-The single has received a double-platinum certification from the Recording Industry Association of New Zealand (RMNZ), denoting sales of 30,000 copies.
+The single has received a six-times platinum certification from the Recording Industry Association of New Zealand (RMNZ).
 "Locked Out of Heaven" debuted at number 21 on the Australian Singles Chart on October 21, 2012.
 The song reached a peak of number four on November 11, 2012.
 It was certified seven times platinum by the Australian Recording Industry Association (ARIA).

 Music video

 Development

 Cameron Duddy affirmed he gave Mars various "wacky story lines".
 Nevertheless, the singer wanted to record a "performance video" as it demonstrated a "hard-rocking image".
-The music video was filmed using "an old VHS camera", with Mars and The Hooligans performing, and playing along with, the single live multiple times.
+The music video was filmed using "an old VHS camera", with Mars and The Hooligans performing, and playing along with the single live multiple times.
 This allowed Duddy to record the "feel of a live performance".
 He added that Mars "wanted it to feel as if someone's dad filmed it".
 Mars said, "The concept is just old-fashioned fun.
 No story line, it's not me singing to a girl, you get a good sense of what you're going to get live ...
 It's very VHS-y.
 I love that man, it takes me back to my childhood, when the tracking is off and the color is off, there's a beauty in that."